 Assemble the LED lamps which are made of 24V strip LED more and aluminum heatsink and a cover.

 As you can see I have used two boxes that I have attached with double-sided tape one on top of the other.

 The box on the bottom holds fuses and solid state relays and the one on top contains Arduino, the step-down and the MOSFET.
 If you don't know much about electronics basically a MOSFET is like a controlled switch for DC current and a solid state relay is a controlled switch for AC current.
 In order to connect everything together you need to do some soldering.

 For precaution I have added a general fuse and one for each motor phase so in case of the unlikely event of overcurrent the fuse should do its job and interrupt it.

-All hardware is going in a place that could get very dirty with grease and wet with moisture so I recommend you use an insulating spray or a magic gel, or you can also squeeze siliconefor mirrors inside the boxes.
-Don't use acetic silicone, it would corrode copper!
+All hardware is going in a place that could get very dirty with grease and wet with moisture so I recommend you use an insulating spray or a magic gel, or you can also squeeze silicone for mirrors inside the boxes.
+Don't use acetic silicone, it will corrode copper!

-I have fixed the lamps and wired the push button.
+I have fixed the lamps and wired the push buttons.
 You can use 3-pole wires or 4 poles cables.
 I kept the GND separated.